A Belief Propagation Algorithm for Multipath-Based SLAM: Experimental Results

-\rd{As a performance benchmark for the accuracy of agent localization, we compare in Fig.~\ref{fig:syntheticdata_agenterrors_MOSPA_numfeat}(a) the average agent position RMSE of the proposed algorithm to that of the algorithm in \cite{LeitingerGNSS2016}, which also uses BP-based probabilistic DA but assumes knowledge of the feature map, i.e., of the PA/VA positions.
 In addition, as a performance benchmark for the accuracy of feature map estimation, we compare in Figs.~\ref{fig:syntheticdata_agenterrors_MOSPA_numfeat}(b)--(e) the average number of detected PFs and the MOSPA errors to those that would be obtained for the SLAM 1 parameter setting if the agent position was known at all times.
-These benchmarks provide bounds on the two main performance aspects of SLAM, i.e., accuracy in localization and mapping.\footnote{\rd{We note that it was previously shown \cite{MontemerloICRA2003} that algorithms that assume independence of the feature states and use probabilistic DA (e.g., Rao-Blackwellized SLAM \cite{DurrantWhyte2006,MontemerloICRA2003}) are more accurate and robust and also less complex than algorithms that estimate the feature states jointly but do not use probabilistic DA (e.g., EKF-SLAM \cite{Dissanayake2001}), especially for heavily cluttered measurements.
-It was also shown in \cite{MullaneTR2011} that RFS-based Rao-Blackwellized SLAM algorithms exhibit a better performance and a lower complexity than algorithms that combine joint estimation of the feature states with multiple hypothesis tracking (e.g., \cite{NeiraTRA2001}).
-Therefore, we do not present performance comparisons with such algorithms.}} }
+These two benchmarks provide bounds on the two main performance aspects of SLAM, i.e., accuracy in localization and mapping.